We are increasingly talking about personalization and employee experience in human resources management and operations.

 - Progress in their field (new technology, methodology, etc.)

-By creating paths for the needs that come up most often, you can standardize the development process.
+By creating personalized employee experience for the needs that come up most often, you can standardize the development process.
 From one department to another, employees wanting to acquire new leadership skills may do so when the time is right.

 5. Organizational change